 The Group's contributions to statutory pension funds are charged to profit or loss in the financial year to which they relate.
-Once the contributions have been paid, the Group has no further payment obligations.
+Prepaid contributions are recognised as an asset to the extent that a cash refund or a deduction in future payments is available.